Husref Musemić: Igman Konjic

-On 22 December 2022, Musemić was appointed as the manager of relegation threatened Igman Konjic.
+On 22 December 2022, Musemić was appointed manager of relegation threatened Igman Konjic.
 He was victorious in his first match in charge, as Igman won 3–1 against Željezničar on 25 February 2023.

 Musemić suffered his first defeat on 11 March 2023, losing 3–0 at home in a match against Zrinjski Mostar.
+He finished the season with the side in eighth place, managing to avoid relegation.
+On 27 July 2023, it was announced by Igman that Musemić had left the club by mutual consent, two days before the start of the new season.